cjordan/pawsey-hyperdrive-checks/README.md

     `./target/release/`

   On the same system, the binaries can be copied and used anywhere you like!

+  To make static binaries, compile with

+    `cargo build --release --target x86_64-unknown-linux-musl`

+  You may need to run `rustup target add x86_64-unknown-linux-musl` first.
+The executables in `./target/x86_64-unknown-linux-musl/` should now run forever without any dependencies.
+Nice.

     </details> </details>

 ## Troubleshooting